 Art Fix is a collective of artists with mental health or substance use lived experience.
 We are making social change through art, by supporting and celebrating the brilliance of artists with extraordinary minds!

 Happily, we are participating in Workman Arts’ Scaling Project over the next three years, and so are learning how to build a professional arts training program here on Nipissing territory.
-Check out the Fall 2018 calendar for our inaugural series of free workshops!
-Registration is required, so be sure to drop by White Water Gallery between Tuesday August 28 – Thursday August 30, noon-5pm.
+Check out some of our previous calendars (below), to get a sense of the kinds of courses we’ve offered, and let us know if there is anything you would like to learn!
+Registration for Fall 2019 workshops will be happening in August.

-We also host an Open Studio at White Water Gallery on Thursdays from 4-5:30pm.
+We also host a weekly Open Studio at White Water Gallery on Thursdays from 4-5:30pm.
 Come work on an independent project, meet other emerging artists, and if you want to, bounce ideas around about different ways of making art!
 Supplies provided.
 Donations welcome, but not necessary.

 Check out what we’re up to on Facebook!